Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

             app: calculator-app
         spec:
           containers:
           - name: calculator-app
             image: pexers/calculator:latest
             imagePullPolicy: Always   # Always pull the latest image from Docker Hub on start
             ports:
-                - containerPort: 80    # The port where container is running
+            - containerPort: 80       # The actual port where the container is running (=targetPort)
     ```
   - **Service**: Pods are created and destroyed to match the desired state of the Cluster.
 Each Pod gets its own IP address, however, in a _deployment_, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later (IPs can change).
 A Service in Kubernetes allows to have a permanent IP address, that we don't have to change the endpoint every time the Pod is recreated.
 In case we have the same Pod replicated in different Nodes that use the same Service, it can also act like a load balancer.
 The Service will redirect the workload to the less occupied Pod.
 A _headless_ Service is a regular Kubernetes Service where the `spec.clusterIP` is explicitly set to _None_ and the `spec.type` is set to _ClusterIP_.
+    There are four kinds of Services:
+      - _ClusterIP_ (default): internal clients send requests to a stable internal IP address.
         ```yaml
         apiVersion: v1
         kind: Service
         metadata:
+          name: addition
+          labels:
+            app: addition-app
+        spec:
+          type: ClusterIP     # No external IP exposed, only internal
+          selector:
+            app: addition-app
+          ports:
+          - protocol: TCP
+            port: 80          # The exposed port within the Cluster
+            targetPort: 8080  # The actual port where the container is running (=containerPort)
+        ```
+      - _LoadBalancer_: is the standard way to expose a Service to the internet.
+Clients send requests to the exposed IP address of a network load balancer.
+        ```yaml
+        apiVersion: v1
+        kind: Service
+        metadata:
           name: calculator-service
           labels:
             app: calculator-app
         spec:
           type: LoadBalancer  # Exposes an external IP
+          selector:
+            app: calculator-app
           ports:
           - protocol: TCP
-          port: 3000      # The exposed port
+            port: 80          # The exposed port outside/within the Cluster
-          targetPort: 80  # The actual port were container is running
+            targetPort: 8080  # The actual port where the container is running (=containerPort)
-      selector:
-        app: calculator-app
         ```
-    There are four kinds of Services:
-      - _ClusterIP_ (default): internal clients send requests to a stable internal IP address.
-      - _LoadBalancer_: is the standard way to expose a Service to the internet.
-Clients send requests to the exposed IP address of a network load balancer.
       - _NodePort_: as the name implies, it opens a specific port on all the Nodes (the VMs) of the Cluster, and any traffic that is sent to this port is forwarded to the Service.
 There are a few downsides with this approach: (i) we can only have one Service per port and (ii) we can only use a **port range** of 30000–32767.
       - _ExternalName_: acts as a proxy, allowing to redirect requests to a service sitting outside (or inside) the Cluster.
 It works as other regular services, but instead of returning the Cluster IP of the service, it returns the CNAME record with the value mentioned in the `externalName` attribute.
-  - **Ingress**: an API object that manages external access to the Services in a Cluster, typically HTTP.
+  - **Ingress**: an API object that manages external access to the internal Services in a Cluster, typically HTTP.
 Ingress will use a NodePort or LoadBalancer service to expose itself to the world so it can act as a proxy.
 For instance, we can use an NGINX Ingress Controller for routing incoming HTTP requests to different Services based on their host HTTP header and URL.
     ```yaml
     apiVersion: networking.k8s.io/v1
     kind: Ingress
     metadata:
-      name: fruits-ingress
+      name: calculator-ingress
-      annotations:
-        ingress.kubernetes.io/rewrite-target: /
     spec:
       rules:
       - http:
-          paths:
+          paths:  # Proxy incoming requests to internal services
-            - path: /apple
+          - path: /addition
             pathType: Prefix
             backend:
               service:
-                  name: apple-service
+                name: addition-service
                 port:
-                    number: 3000
+                  number: 80    # The exposed port within the Cluster
-            - path: /banana
+          - path: /division
             pathType: Prefix
             backend:
               service:
-                  name: banana-service
+                name: division-service
                 port:
-                    number: 3001
+                  number: 80    # The exposed port within the Cluster
     ```
   - **StatefulSet**: used to host stateful applications (such as databases) on Kubernetes to guarantee state consistency.
 However, it's a common practice to host stateful applications **outside** the Kubernetes Cluster, in order to avoid data inconsistencies, and host only stateless applications on Kubernetes.
   - **DaemonSet**: ensures that all (or some) Nodes run a copy of a Pod.
 As Nodes are added to the Cluster, Pods are added to them.
 As Nodes are removed from the Cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.